top of page

 • Higher doses

-• Longer build-up time (six to eight months for most)
+• Longer build-up time (seven to eight months for most)

 • For some, may be able to tolerate high doses enough to eat the food freely